flashoverm/Guardian/README.md

 To Do:

-- Masseneingabe

-- Wachende optional

-- Wachbericht
+- positions, eventtypes, engine as statics
+- Niederbayernschau, LAho als Wachtyp

+- Report in detail (not text)

 - Geschäftszimmer in Verwaltung ändern

-- Wachbericht export als Excel Tablelle

-- Templates für Personal pro Wachtyp

 - Wachbericht erstellt, E-Mail an Geschäftszimmer (Burg, Rathaus, Residenz, Sonstige, Sparkasse)

-- Niederbayernschau, LAho als Wachtyp

 - Home Button für "Intranet.Feuerwehr-Landshut.de"

 - "Working-copy aus Seitentitel entfernen"?

 New feature:

-- Event-Detail page: send update/info to subscribers - button (better: automatically of event details change) -> Mail with "event updated" to subscribers ("Personal infomieren")
-- Event-Detail page: Some field editable, especially "comment", other fields eventually
+- Templates für Personal pro Wachtyp

+- Masseneingabe

 - Check dates - New event could not be in past

 - Event import function from excel

+- Event Report Export in Invoice-Style for Administration

 Low prio: